chisophugis/lbd/source/backendstructure.rst

 Mips back end has only 15,000 lines with comments.
 Even the complicate X86 CPU which CISC outside and RISC inside (micro instruction), has only 45,000 lines with comments.
-In next chapter, I will show you that add a new instruction support is as easy as 123.
+In next chapter, we will show you that add a new instruction support is as easy as 123.